FopzzZ/SC2002/README.md

 ## Setup instructions

+This project is meant to be open as a java project in vscode

 1) Open project using vscode
 2) Run InitialiseDatabase for first time setup
 3) Run Main for main program